Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 | V-Ray authorized partner (Chaos Group) | Yes (China region) | Yes (USA region) |

-| Workflow model | Self-serve web portal | Fully managed (no RDP, no license setup) |
+| Workflow model | Self-serve web portal + desktop plugin | Fully managed (no RDP, no license setup) |

-| CPU pricing (baseline → lowest tier) | $0.051 → $0.0306 per core-hour (tier-based) | $0.004 per GHz-hour (compute-based), 5–30% volume credits |
+| CPU pricing (baseline → lowest tier) | $0.0255 → $0.0153 per thread-hour (≈ $0.051 → $0.0306 per core-hour at ~2 threads/core; tier-based) | $0.004 per GHz-hour (compute-based), 5–30% volume credits |

 | GPU hardware (publicly documented) | Mixed fleet; specific cards not published per host | NVIDIA RTX 5090, 32 GB VRAM per card |

-| Free signup credit | $25 (plus up to 40% first-recharge bonus) | $25 (credits never expire) |
+| Free signup credit | $25 trial (plus first-recharge coupons + 90-day Gold membership at higher top-ups) | $25 (credits never expire) |

 | Supported DCCs | 3ds Max, Maya, Cinema 4D, Houdini, Blender, Unreal Engine | 3ds Max, Maya, Cinema 4D, Blender, Houdini, After Effects, NukeX |